openethereum/openethereum.github.io/Pluggable-Consensus.md

 }
 ```

-`"gasLimitBoundDivisor"` determines how fast the gas limit should adjust, most of the time `0x400` is fine
 `"stepDuration"` determines the lowest interval between blocks in seconds, too low might cause reorgs if the system clocks are not synchronized, too high leads to slow block issuance
 `"validators"` is the list of addresses of the entities which will be allowed to issue blocks
 Optional:
 `"blockReward"` determines the reward given to issuing authority
-`"registrar"` address of a contract containing [registry](https://github.com/paritytech/contracts/blob/master/Registry.sol), used for UI

 ```json
 "seal": {